 1. Dissertation Committee: Within three months of completion of the requirements A-E, the student should select a Dissertation Director, subject to approval by the Chair.
 With the aid of the Director, the student will select the other members of the Dissertation Committee.
 No faculty member is required to serve as Director or member of any particular Dissertation Committee.

 3. Admission to Ph.D.
 Candidacy: After a student's prospectus has been accepted, the student is eligible for admission to candidacy for the Ph.D. degree.
-The appropriate University form can be obtained from the department administrator and must be filed by the student and the Director with the Chair of the Department and the Dean of Graduate Studies.
+The appropriate University form can be obtained from the Graduate Administrator and must be filed by the student and the Director with the Chair of the Department and the Dean of Graduate Studies.
 The Dean will notify the student in writing of the approval of admission to candidacy and of the composition of the Dissertation Committee.
 A student must be admitted to candidacy at least eight months before the Final Oral Examination.
 Once the student is admitted to candidacy, the Dissertation Director becomes the candidate's advisor.
 After admission to candidacy, any change in the composition of the Dissertation Committee requires approval of the Dean of Graduate Studies.

 4. Annual Meeting of Dissertation Committee: The candidate must meet annually (preferably at the beginning of the school year) with the Dissertation Committee to assess progress toward the degree, objectives for the following year, and a timetable for completing degree requirements.
-Committee members who are not in residence will be supplied with materials from the candidate and will make a written report to the Director concerning the candidate's progress.
+Committee members who are not in residence will be supplied with materials from the candidate and are expected to make a written report to the Director concerning the candidate's progress.

 5. Statute of Limitations: The Department expects that the Ph.D.
-Program can be completed in five years.
+Program can be completed in six years.
 Formally, however, students are required to complete all requirements for the Ph.D. within a period of 10 years from the student's initial registration for graduate study or eight years if the student has received credit for a master's degree appropriate to the field of study.
 The Committee reviews annually the progress of dissertation students.
 The Dissertation Director may, in consultation with the student, require as a condition for continuing to serve as Director of the dissertation that the student give further indication of satisfactory and regular progress towards the completion of the degree.

 6. Dissertation: The candidate must submit a significant and acceptable dissertation on a topic in history and philosophy of science.
 The Dissertation must conform to University requirements as set out in the ETD format guidelines.